shravanimhapsekar/HR-Analytics-Power-BI-Dashboard/README.md

 8. Male Employees Show Higher Attrition : 140 males resigned compared to 79 females.
 Though this might reflect the gender distribution in the company, it suggests male employees might be more prone to leaving.

 ## Acknowledgements
-This project was inspired by rishabhnmishra.
+This project was inspired by Rishabh Mishra (youtube).